koschaos/koschaos.github.io/pages/2025_recap.md

 The indoor track season is now underway and he had his first meet in mid-December ... he knocked over half-a-second off his previous PB in the 200m, so ... 🤞

+As for Aidan and music, he attended one morning practice for band - he was so early for it, the teacher wasn't even there yet - and then decided that he didn't want to do it any more 🤦.
+In November, like any delusional teenager, he joined a band, as the singer, despite never singing in public before!
+Some of the band members wanted to participate in the talent show in December despite a) never practicing together as there was someone always absent, b) their singer never practicing because the microphones in the practice room didn't work and c) arguably not having a lick of talent between them!
+With this historic track record, Aidan decided to quit the band when he learned they wanted to do a cover of a "god-awful emo song from some band named Weezer" 🤣.
+Can you really quit a band that never once practiced together ... 🤔

 ### Job hunting ... again!

 Towards the end of 2024, the team I was on was split into two - my previous manager retained a little over half the team, and me and a few others started reporting to a new manager.
 In March, my former manager was let go, in April one of my colleagues left, and in May, I was also "right-sized", to use the euphemism.
 Unlike 2022 or 2023 when Shopify did large 10% or 20% of workforce layoffs, these days there's a steady stream of layoffs, as the company is "all-in" on AI and opportunities to cut costs are paramount.
 I chatted with my previous manager in early December and he mentioned there's been 8 or 9 director-level folks who're no longer with Shopify (including our own former director) and some very senior folk are also no longer there.
 It's a company undergoing a major shift in culture ... and perhaps not for the better.

 So, in May, I started the job hunt again.
 Several of the folks reading this already know, as I emailed asking to keep an eye out for anything they thought might be suitable.
 In June, one of them replied asking, "hey, I've got a problem, would you mind doing a short term contract to take a look?"
 I said, "sure, would love to" ... and thus I ended up working at TELUS, again!

-While the company is obviously different (it's been seven years, after all!), perhaps because it's with a team I was part of for so long, it's been surprisingly easy to slot back in, in a welcoming, comfortable sort of way.
+While the company is obviously different (it's been seven years, after all!), it's been surprisingly easy to slot back in, in a welcoming, comfortable sort of way - maybe because it's with a team I was part of for so long.
 Anyway, thanks to J&J (you know who you are!!) for keeping me out of trouble for the second half of the year!

 ### Vacation